Euro zone bond yields rise after Fed hints at December rate hike

 LONDON, Oct 29 (Reuters) - Euro zone bond yields rose on Thursday after the U.S. Federal Reserve threw the door open to raising interest rates for the first time in nearly a decade in December.

-In Germany, regional data showed annual inflation looked set to head back into positive territory in October but remain ultra low, leaving expectations for more European Central Bank stimulus intact.

-At the conclusion of its two-day meeting on Wednesday, the Federal Reserve downplayed recent global financial market turmoil and said the U.S. labour market was still healing despite a slower pace of job growth.
+At the conclusion of their two-day meeting on Wednesday, the committee tasked with setting monetary policy for the world’s largest economy downplayed recent global financial market turmoil and said the U.S. labour market was still healing despite a slower pace of job growth.

-“In its statement ...the Fed has more clearly signalled a year-end lift-off,” said Norbert Wuthe, senior analyst at Bayerische Landesbank.

-German 10-year yields, the euro zone benchmark, rose 2 basis point to 0.46 percent, as did most other euro zone equivalents.
+When European markets opened, German 10-year yields -- the bloc’s benchmark -- climbed 3 basis point to 0.47 percent , as did most other euro zone equivalents.

 Moves were modest compared to those seen in U.S. Treasury yields which rose 6 bps on Wednesday, with the European Central Bank also hinting it may supercharge its asset purchase programme and/or cut interest rates in December.